Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-kings-school-chester--11-plus--maths--9999--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Over the Christmas holidays this year the maximum temperature at a teacher’s house was $7.20$ degrees Celsius.
+Over the Christmas holidays this year the maximum temperature at a teacher's house was $7.20$ degrees Celsius.

 The temperature has now **fallen** by $3.15$ degrees, what is the temperature?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Over the Christmas holidays this year the maximum temperature at a teacher’s house was $7.20$ degrees Celsius.
+<pre class='language-latex'><code class='language-latex'>Over the Christmas holidays this year the maximum temperature at a teacher's house was $7.20$ degrees Celsius.
 <emptyline>
 The temperature has now **fallen** by $3.15$ degrees, what is the temperature?
 </code></pre>